petabencana/sitioss-reports-telegram/README.md

 ### Install
 `npm install`

-### Requirements
-- CogniCity:
-    * This function is designed to work with Cognicity Server v3.0.6 or later, running CogniCity Schema v3.0.7 or later.
-- Node:
-    * v8.10 or later (ES6 syntax is transpiled using Babel)

 ### Getting started
 * Create Telegram bot as explained [here](https://core.telegram.org/bots#creating-a-new-bot) and get `BOT_TOKEN` [here](https://core.telegram.org/bots#generating-an-authorization-token).
 Configure its About, Description, Commands, Profile picture but hold off on setting up webhooks until you have configured the webhook.